 Below is a step by step guide on how to get started with BitBucket Server.
-If your repositories are behind a firewall, please whitelist our IPs on port 443 over HTTPS.
+If your repositories are behind a firewall, please allowlist our IPs on port 443 over HTTPS.
 You also need a public DNS record pointing to the IP address that is being exposed for Flow analysis.
 This DNS entry should match the TLS/SSL certificate that the server is utilizing.

 BitBucket Server configuration